tvondra/pgxn-tester-server/API.md

 - status (unstable, testing or stable)
 - summary of results of this version (all machines / PostgreSQL major versions combined)
 - detailed summary of results for this version (from each combination of machine / PostgreSQL major version)
+- the detailed summary may be disabled by adding ?details=0 to the URI

 #### Retrieve a Version [GET]